shantaram3013/connect_four/README.md

 # connect_four
-Connect four game because i've been itching to make one
+Connect Four game because I've been itching to make one.